-Promotion and tenure progress/application portfolios are submitted to FPC according to a published schedule.
-Records of initial appointment status, including initial rank and tenure eligibility, and subsequent promotion and tenure decisions are part of the Personnel file.
-Guidelines for completion of Promotion and Tenure files are distributed by the Faculty Personnel Committee (FPC) upon request.
+Promotion, Tenure Progress, Tenure Application, and Non-Tenure-Track Portfolios are submitted to FPC according to a published schedule.
+Records of initial appointment status, including initial rank and tenure eligibility, and subsequent promotion, tenure, and appointment renewal decisions are part of the Personnel file.
+Guidelines for completion of Promotion, Tenure Progress, Tenure Application, and Non-Tenure-Track Portfolios are provided by the Faculty Personnel Committee (FPC).